-When we first met the Browns in 2010, the 48-year-old patriarch and wives Janelle and Meri were all working — though Meri lost her job soon after.
+When we first met the Browns in 2010, Kody and his wives Janelle, 50, and Meri, 48, were all working — though Meri lost her job soon after.
 Kody was never clear about what he did for a living, though he’d make mention of some sort of online ad sales work.
-It appears that he’s no longer involved in that, and instead, the family has been living off their earnings from the TLC reality series.
+Before that, Kody was the president of Das Hundhaus Firearms and Accessories, according to E!
+News.
+It appears that he’s no longer involved in any of those previous jobs, and instead, the family has been living off their earnings from the TLC reality series.

 Exactly how much money that is isn’t clear.
 Reality producer Terence Michael has estimated that reality families earn about 10 percent of a show’s per-episode budget.
 TLC is said to spend anywhere between $250,000 and $400,000 per episode on its shows, which means the Browns take in $25,000 to $40,000.
-The show has run 127 episodes over its seven seasons, which would’ve made them, at minimum, a little more than $3 million.
+The show has run 152 episodes over its 14 seasons, which would’ve made them, at minimum, just under $4 million.
 That’s not even factoring in earnings from side projects, like the wives’ online jewelry and clothing boutique, My Sister Wife’s Closet.